STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

     [PREFIX resourcesPrefix] # Name of the directory in wich the resources are installed )
 ~~~
-This function defines the resources access properties for the exported target `<target>`.
-Based on these properties, client application and libraries might access to the exported resources.
+This function, intended to be used in a `Config.in`cmake script defines the resources access properties for the exported target `<target>`.
+Based on these properties, client application and libraries might access to the resources of an imported target found by FindPackage(PackageName)

 This function takes the following parameters: